Affordable, quality lessons.

-• Chris Hawk
+• Photo of Christopher Hawk

-Guitar, Bass, Mandolin, Banjo, Ukelele
+Guitar, Bass, Mandolin, Banjo, Ukulele

 A seasoned multi‑instrumentalist with decades of teaching experience, he has become a quiet legend in the regional music community.
 Specializing in guitar, bass, mandolin, banjo, and ukulele, he has spent his career not only shaping confident players but also mentoring the next generation of music educators.
 Many of his former students have gone on to teach professionally themselves and even former teachers continue to expand their skillsets by taking lessons from him; a testament to the clarity, patience, and depth of his approach.